knative/specs/specs/eventing/overview.md

 and `eventing.knative.dev` API groups, Knative Eventing supports referencing objects in other API groups as destinations for event delivery.
 This is done by defining partial schemas which the other resources must support.
-The following interface contracts define object fragments and partial schemas (required fields on an arbitrary API object) which form a basis for Knative Eventing.
+The following interface contracts define resource fragments and partial schemas (required fields on an arbitrary API object) which form a basis for Knative Eventing.

 ### Addressable